ngi-nix/summer-of-nix/README.md

 ## Technical requirements

-Remote mob programming requires being able to simultaneously share your screen, view others' screens, talk to each other, and compile software.
+Effective remote collaboration requires being able to simultaneously share your screen, view others' screens, talk to each other, and compile software.
 This is only possible with sufficiently performant hardware, and therefore it's a condition for participation.

 ### Video calls